 DOHC stands for dual overhead camshaft while SOHC stands for single overhead camshaft.
 Camshafts are responsible for the opening and closing of valves on a cylinder.
 The camshafts are long cylindrical shaft which will have some lobes protruding from it.
 These lobes, on rotation o camshafts, push the valves, making it open and close.
-The valve springs provide the return of for the valves to pull back to its original position.
-In SOHC, there will be a single camshaft above the single line of cylinders (cylinder bank) or a single camshaft controls both the exhaust and inlet valve and in DOHC, there will be two camshafts.
+The valve springs provide the return for the valves to pull back to their original position.
+In SOHC, there will be a single camshaft above the single line of cylinders (cylinder bank) or a single camshaft that controls both the exhaust and inlet valve and in DOHC, there will be two camshafts.

 In earlier models, the camshafts were placed below the engine block and were known as OHVS or Overhead Valve Engines.
 In OHV the valves on the engine were operated with the help of pushrods and rockers and were also known as pushrod engines.
 Hence in OHCS, there are fewer moving parts compared to OHVS.